Aryan0517/Amazon-clone/README.md

 # Amazon-clone
-A frontend design for Amazon clone using HTML &amp;CSS
+Frontend design for Amazon clone using HTML &amp;CSS